zhangYe-d/algorithms/README.md

 # algorithms
-implemenation of some basic algorithms
+implemenation of some basic algorithms by javascript